Call Today for a Consultation

 • Failing to monitor the tube, among others.

-In New York State, a victim of a feeding tube error may recover damages under a medical malpractice claim.
-Medical malpractice occurs when a clinician deviates from the appropriate standard of care and as result causes harm to the patient.
-If this occurs, a patient may recover damages for their injuries.
+In New York State, a victim of a feeding tube error may be entitled to recover damages if the error resulted from negligence and caused harm.
+When a healthcare provider fails to meet the appropriate standard of care and causes harm to a patient, the injured individual may be entitled to recover damages.
 This may include compensation for the following:

 • Medical expenses;